EN | JP | Last updated: 2026-01

 self.epsilon = epsilon

-if np.random.rand() < self.epsilon:
+if np.random.random() < self.epsilon:

-# Random action (exploration)
+# Exploration: random action

 return np.random.randint(self.n_actions)